IntersectMBO/cardano-node-tests/README.md

 export CARDANO_NODE_SOCKET_PATH=<your path to cardano-node repo>/state-cluster0/bft1.socket
 ```

-Check that the env is correctly setup by running
+Check that the environment is correctly set up by running:

 ```text
 $ ./check_env.sh